devnull-tools/soda/README.md

 ## How It Works

 SODA works by loading any scripts in a specific directory and calling a function passed by the command line.
-Every function can be exposed to the program help using the builtin **task** function.
+Only functions exposes through the builtin **task** function may be called.

 ## How To Install